4 Writing Your Future

 So writing can be therapeutic, a powerful tool for developing mindfulness as well as communicating with other people.
 (Chiatrist 2023)

-4.5.8 Writing as speeding up
+4.5.8 Writing as Speeding up

 As well as slowing your brain down discussed in section 4.5.4, writing can also speed it up by wicking ideas like a candle wick does for candle wax.
 Without the wick, the candle wax can’t undergo the chemical reaction that transforms it into carbon dioxide and water.
 As the software engineer Paul Graham puts it: